michelderooij/Connect-Office365Services/README.md

 ## Getting Started

-.\Microsoft.PowerShell_profile.ps1
-Defines functions in current shell or ISE session (when $profile contains functions or is replaced with script).

-After loading , the following helper functions will be available:
+After execution, the following helper functions will be available:

 * Connect-AzureActiveDirectory	    Connects to Azure Active Directory
 * Connect-AzureRMS           	    Connects to Azure Rights Management